Claude Code: Terminal Agent Setup and Workflow Guide

 FAQ

-Q: Do I need to know the command line to use Claude Code?
-A: Yes — basic terminal comfort is required.
-You’ll run claude in your project root, navigate directories, and read diff output.
-If cd, git status, and ls aren’t familiar yet, learn those first.
+Q: Do I need to know the command line?
+A: Basic terminal comfort is required.
+You run claude in your project root, navigate directories, and read diff output.
+If cd, git status, and ls are not familiar yet, learn those first.

-Q: How is Claude Code different from chatting with Claude.ai?
-A: Claude.ai is a web chat; Claude Code is an agent that lives in your terminal and can read/edit files and run commands.
-Use Claude.ai for one-off questions, Claude Code for multi-file changes inside a real repo.
+Q: How is this different from chatting with Claude.ai?
+A: Claude.ai is a web chat that cannot touch your repo.
+Claude Code is an agent in your terminal that reads and edits files and runs commands.
+Use Claude.ai for one-off questions, Claude Code for multi-file changes in a real codebase.

 Tags: #Claude #Tutorial #Claude Code